abmoRobotics/RLRoverLab/docs/src/installation/docker.md

 ## Installation Using Docker

+Docker is the **recommended installation method** as it provides a consistent environment with all dependencies pre-installed.

 ### Prerequisites
 - **.Xauthority for graphical access:** Run the following command to verify or create .Xauthority.
    ```bash